 Protecting Your Grimoire

 Once you have your book and quill, it’s time to start thinking of ways to protect your grimoire.
 There are multiple options to choose from.
 My preferred method is Chaos Magic sigils.
-Many forms of the craft have their own sigil magic.
+Many forms of the craft have their sigil magic.
 Some are static, relying on the magic of the shapes and lines themselves that have been imbued there through centuries of time and spells.
-Others are created by your own mind.
+Your mind creates others.
 The most common protection symbol to use for grimoires would be the pentacle.

 Another option for protecting your Book of Shadows would be to cast a circle.
 This can be done by cleansing your workspace and preparing to call the four corners.
-Place your grimoire before you and call to the east, saying “Element of air, I call you.”
+Place your grimoire before you and call to the east, saying, “Element of air, I call you.”
 Then, turn to the south and say, “Element of fire, I call you.”
-Then to the west say, “Element of water, I call you.”
-And finally to the north say, “Element of earth, I call you.”
-With each mantra, imagine the elements rising up to guard and protect you and your grimoire.
+Then, to the west, say, “Element of water, I call you.”
+And finally, to the north, say, “Element of earth, I call you.”
+With each mantra, imagine the elements rising to guard and protect you and your grimoire.
 Once the circle is cast, feel free to meditate on your intentions for this Book of Shadows.
-Consider the first spell written within to be this very circle casting spell.
-Finally, when you are finished, thank each element and cardinal direction to open the circle.
+Consider the first spell written within to be this very circle-casting spell.
+Finally, when finished, thank each element and cardinal direction to open the circle.

 Utilizing Your Grimoire